Resilience-Biomarkers-for-Aquaculture/Resilience-Biomarkers-for-Aquaculture.github.io/_posts/2024-09-04-ES-meeting_notes_summaries.md

 Emma:
 1. Check Roberto's dataset with meta information on heat treatments and compare to our rnaseq output
-2. Wait for Shelly to finish fetchNGS for 4 disease datasets
+2. Wait for Shelly to finish fetchNGS for 4 disease datasets  (done 11-09-2024)

 Shelly:
-1. Finish fetchNGS for 4 disease datasets
+1. Finish fetchNGS for 4 disease datasets   (done 11-09-2024)
 2. Continue to troubleshoot de novo pipeline